 SCHOOLGIRLS IN CHAINS (1971) Dir: Don Jones (THE LOVE BUTCHER, SWEATER GIRLS, THE FOREST) Not exactly torture-porn nor sexploitation grinder per-se, but definitely a twisted 'sploitation something.
 Riffing on PSYCHO and any of the other impersonating-my-dead-mommy sub-genre, this zero-lister is not completely un-serious about its dark themes.
 Another ferrel family run amok!
 (TEXAS CHAINSAW MASSACRE, THE HILLS HAVE EYES) Perverted family drama renders everyone a mess and the ending actually leaves us feeling sad for the bad guys as much as their victims.
 The film is partly saved because of the earnest performances of its actors (or at least, some of them.)
 Definitely has the grindhouse nudity and violence, but shockingly, it is in service of the story believe it or not.

 A VIRGIN AMONG THE LIVING DEAD (1973) Dir: Jess Franco Standard Horror/Porn fare from Franco that wishes it was Bava or Fulci but isn't at all.
 Lots of dreamy atmosphere and dark, macbre themes true to the sub-genre (you know- people in robes, candles, zombies coming up from the ground, S&M, rape, lots of hairy 70's nudity, etc, etc...)
 The lead character does nothing right or sensible and only seems to want to get into trouble (perhaps she does, perhaps that's the whole point.)
 The film is more a meditation on theme and tone than a solid narrative.
-I will grant that there are two funny scenes that really live up the subversive (1) a calling hours seen where a chain smoking uncle cheerfully plays piano and the rest of the (undead) family recite prayer passages mumbling "blah, blah, blah" while standing around (or doing their nails in one case!) and (2) a similar scene where our young, naive heroine walks in the family pulling rings off a decapitated arm and, hiding the apendage behind there backs (Director Franco himself plays one of the family members) put on fake smiles and pretend to care what the girl is saying, beraly able to hide their laughter at her.
+I will grant that there are two funny scenes that really live up the subversive.
+(1) A calling hours scene where a chain smoking uncle cheerfully plays piano and the rest of the (undead) family recite prayer passages mumbling "blah, blah, blah" while standing around (or doing their nails in one case!)
+(2) A similar scene where our young, naive heroine walks in on the family pulling rings off a decapitated arm and, hiding the apendage behind their backs (Director Franco himself plays one of the family members), put on fake smiles, barely able to hide their laughter.
 The cinematography and locations are mesmerizing as is some of the soundtrack, but its all for naught.
 This is just an empty "sploitation" film.